Lin Wang Gordon 王琳

 While many in the West have learned to meditate indoors, meditation lineages have a long history of practicing in forests and in wilderness.
 In silence and intimate immersion, we learn to cultivate a receptive and deep presence to our inner and outer worlds.
 It inspires me to offer nature meditation programs from half days in city parks, to hikes in the Hudson Valley, to weekend retreats.
 We will explore a wide range of nature meditation practices, some examples include:

-- Foundational mindfulness practices: Mindfulness of breath, body, thoughts, and emotions
+- Foundational practices: Mindfulness of breath, body, thoughts, and emotions; open awareness

 - Movement practices: Sensory awareness, tactical sensory, cultivating a beginner’s mind and curiosity

-- Insight meditation practices: Contemplating impermanence, interconnections of four elements, exploration of “self,” loving kindness, spacious mind
+Buddhist teaching practices: - Contemplating impermanence, interconnections of four elements, loving kindness, spacious mind, non-conceptual awareness, emptiness, and more

 - Partner practices: mirror walk, zen snapshots